vippsas/vipps-developers/contact.md

 **Important:** If you do not provide enough information, our first reply will be a request for more details, which will of course cause delays.

-The Integration email address is: integration@vipps.no
+The Integration Services email address is: integration@vipps.no

 ## Keep your colleagues up to date